some-fnf-archives/Forever-Engine-Stale-Rewrite-/README.md

-# Friday Night Funkin': Forever
+# Friday Night Funkin': Forever (ALPHA)

 ![logo](/art/forever/foreverLogo-small.png)

+---

-Forever is a complete recreation of [Friday Night Funkin'](https://github.com/FunkinCrew/Funkin) which aims to bring a more customizable experience along with neat features for helping in the creation of mods.
+Forever is a complete recreation of [Friday Night Funkin'](https://github.com/FunkinCrew/Funkin) which aims to bring a more enhanced experience over the base game, providing features and enhancements seen in other rhythm games, along with modding support.

 Currently, Forever is in a HUGE development phase, but may already contain the features its meant to, feedback will always be appreciated and we hope to bring a neat modding tool for the community.